thyseus/yii2-sitecontent/README.md

 # Yii2-sitecontent

-Tiny Sitecontent module for the Yii framework.
-Contains only one table where everything is stored.
+Very tiny and simple Sitecontent module for the Yii framework.
+Contains only one table where the sitecontent is stored.

 ## Installation